troysellers/sforceSlackInt/Slack Integration Guide.md

 ## The Slack Bit...
 ### Create Slack Team and Channel
-<a href="https://slack.com/create" target="_blank">Create</a> your own Slack account for this exercise, your company might already have teams on Slack so when you register with your email address you could be prompted to join one of these existing channels..
+<a href="https://slack.com/create" target="_blank">Create</a> your own Slack account for this exercise, your company might already have teams on Slack so when you register with your email address you could be prompted to join one of these existing channels.
 They may not appreciate your positing updates from your Salesforce Developer environment so lets create a new team from scratch.
 Go ahead and let the wizard guide you through creation of your own Slack Team, you should end up with details similar to this.

 ![Create Slack Team](3 - Create Team.png)